BDC Hamburger Icon

 Pros of basing decisions on data

-• Knowledge drives progress and innovation: Data-driven decisions can make or break a company.
+• Knowledge drives progress and innovation.
+Data-driven decisions can make or break a company.
 Those embracing data-driven decisions tend to be more collaborative than companies that don’t.
 Analyzing data across your business allows you to identify emerging industry trends and patterns.
 You can then compare your results to those across your industry to make informed decisions and ensure your business remains competitive.

-• Leveraging information encourages adaptability and fosters better communication: When you foster a culture of data-driven decisions, everyone has access to the information they need to learn from previous triumphs and identify and strategize how to improve and optimize where necessary.
+• Leveraging information encourages adaptability and fosters better communication.
+When you foster a culture of data-driven decisions, everyone has access to the information they need to learn from previous triumphs and identify and strategize how to improve and optimize where necessary.
 Relying on data to make business decisions also encourages better cross-company communication since everyone in the organization works with the same data.
 Your workforce can analyze past performances, seek opportunities for improvement and develop strategies to ensure your business is always relevant and successful.

 Cons of basing decisions on data

-• You might be working with “bad data”: Every industry has to deal with bad data or information that can be confusing or misleading and is, ultimately, a hindrance more than a help.
+• You might be working with “bad data.”
+Every industry has to deal with bad data or information that can be confusing or misleading and is, ultimately, a hindrance more than a help.
 Your database could be rife with several kinds of bad data, including outdated, inaccurate, duplicate, missing or unformatted data — the most common type of bad data.
-A study by Great Expectations found that 77 percent of the 500 data practitioners they surveyed had data quality issues and 91 percent reported that those problems impacted business performance.
+A study by Great Expectations found that 77 percent of the 500 data practitioners they surveyed had data quality issues, and 91 percent reported that those problems hurt business performance.
 You must have the proper processes in place to review your data and correct any inaccuracies as soon as possible.

-• Your data results could be skewed or biased: Just like our thoughts and opinions can be biased, so can your business data.
+• Your data results could be skewed or biased.
+Just like our thoughts and opinions can be biased, so can your business data.
 There are three types of biases to watch for in your data: technical, human and methodological.
 Implement proper training and processes so that your workforce is aware of these data-based biases and accounts for them to avoid skewed conclusions as a result.

 Making decisions is complex.
 It involves different processes: reason, data, intuition and emotion.
 Instead of choosing one over the other, merge using your gut with gathering facts and data to make the most informed and confident business decisions possible.